BFEdev/BFE.dev-solutions/problem/implement-array-prototype.flat_en.md

 So rather than pushing right away, we can put it back at the head if we need to flatten the item furthur.
 Since there might be more array items when we put it back, we need to attach the `depth` to the items as well.

-Since we are using one single result array, we need to know when to end the traversal.
+We are using one single result array, we need to know when to end the traversal.

 ```js
 function flat(arr, depth = 1) {